tbrowder/Text-Utils/README.md

 ### sub normalize-string

-This routine trims a string and collapse multiple whitespace characters.
+This routine trims a string and collapses multiple whitespace characters.

 The signature: